Common Questions about Your Diagnosis of Pilonidal Disease

 Will I become constipated?

 Not as a result of the procedure.
-But – taking a narcotic can definitely lead to constipation, and the prescribed stool softener should be taken regularly.
+But taking a narcotic can lead to constipation.
 If you go for a day without a bowel movement, please buy Milk of Magnesia.
 It is available over the counter.
 Take 2 tablespoons every 8 hours until you have a BM.
+Then stop taking it to avoid having diarrhea.

 My buttocks are black and blue!
 What do I do?

 Bruising after the cleft lift is common.
-It’s very important that you see Dr. Sternberg 24-48 hours after your surgery (this appointment should have been set-up when you scheduled your surgery).
-The purpose of this appointment is to: 1) insure that your drain-helper is properly performing the drain procedure, and 2) to make certain that a blood clot hasn’t accumulated under the flap the night after surgery (often responsible for bruising).
-If the latter has occurred, Dr. Sternberg should be able to evacuate the blood clot in the office without difficulty.
+You must see Dr. Sternberg the day after your surgery (this appointment should have been arranged when you scheduled your surgery).
+The purpose of this appointment is to 1) ensure that your drain helper is properly caring for and emptying the drain and 2) make certain that a blood clot hasn’t accumulated under the flap and clogged the drain.
+If the latter has occurred, Dr. Sternberg often can easily evacuate the blood clot in the office.

 Other Common Questions